 This is Otto Vowinkel's

-latest concert guitar, featuring some new and improved design features.
-His instruments have always been physically light – this one is the lightest we’ve seen yet, likely the result of a slight more compact body size.
+latest concert guitar.
+His instruments are among the most lightweight of anything in our inventory, likely the result of a slightly more compact body size and efficient use of materials.
 It is incredibly easy to play, ultra-responsive and very powerful.
-The extremely dramatic, aged rosewood used on this guitar is a wonderful complement to the great workmanship, giving this guitar a unique aesthetic flair.
-His unique rosette design features herringbone in the purfling surrounding the mosaic (which is still the motif found in the flag for the city of Amsterdam).
+The materials on this guitar are stunning featuring a beautiful piece of bearclaw spruce for the soundboard and dramatic, aged and flamed maple with a silky 3D texture, for the back and sides.
+Gorgeous snakewood is used for bindings, back center strip and head veneer, framing the maple and spruce beautifully.
+Workmanship is to the highest standards as always, giving this guitar a unique aesthetic flair.
+Vowinkel's unique rosette design features herringbone in the purfling surrounding the mosaic (which is the motif found in the flag for the city of Amsterdam).
 The headstock is carved in the style of the building in Amsterdam where Vowinkel works and the MOP dot at the top represents a small light near a window (see photo).
 The shellac finish, using the traditional French polish method, is done with great care and adds a beautiful luster to the finished instrument.
-Tuners are Graf.
 This slightly more compact body size produces what we believe to be his best-sounding model to date – huge volume production with little right hand effort, a plump and lively quality of tone – very lyrical and beautiful at the same time.
-This particular guitar reminds us a bit of Fleta - a very dense, full and rich sound in every note yet with ample clarity and separation between voices.
-Very impressive instrument all around.

 Luthier Bio: Otto Vowinkel